GaublommeLab/CRISPRmap-Pipeline/README.md

 1. Make sure your startup.sh file has the right path to conda.sh file
 2. Configure your startup.sh file to the path where you want to open the jupyter notebook.
 Default is current working directory
 3. Ensure that the jupyter notebook port is open.
 Default port: 8888
+4. Make sure you have mentioned the correct static ip for the jupyter notebook

+### Dependencies

+1. numpy
+2. scipy
+3. skimage<= 16.0
+4. cellpose== 0.6.1
+5. matplotlib
+6. seaborn
+7. pandas

+Any missing package can be installed directly using the jupyter notebook using the following command:
+!pip install <package_name>
+To upgrade installed packages
+!pip install <package_name> --upgrade

 ## Running the Notebook

 ### 1. Rescaling and Registration

 ### 2. Cell Segmentation